A collection of small, orange pumpkins scattered on a rustic white wooden surface, with a blurred background emphasizing the foreground pumpkins.

 All that fall glory for free.

+People came to the party and ooohed and ahhed and told me how much they loved the idea of going all Little House on the Prairie and decorating with nature.
 And I decided right then and there—why ever decorate with anything else?
 I told myself that I was never wasting another dime on store-bought decorations when nature had already done such an amazing job.

-And think of all the money I’d save on fall decor.
+Think of all the money I’d save on fall decor.

 Visions of dried leaf garland and acorn garland and acorns on branches and acorn wreaths and the house swagged with all the fall that I had I gathered from my yard.